zer2/Fantasy-Basketball--in-progress-/readme.md

 ## 3.The flaw of Z-scores

 Sneakily, the previous section relied on the assumption that each player would score a pre-determined amount in each category.
 That's not the case at all in reality- even if long-term averages are well-known, performances can vary significantly from one week to the next.
-In addition to randomly choosing other players, we also should have randomly chosen how they would perform for the week.

-This does not change $\mu$ but it does change $\sigma$ because it adds another source of variance.
-Mathematically, typical week-to-week variance is added to the existing player-to-player variance.

-See below what this looks like for blocks
+Randomly choosing weekly performances would have made the model more realistic.

+Below, see how standard deviation changes for blocks when randomly selecting both player and performance

 https://github.com/zer2/Fantasy-Basketball--in-progress-/assets/17816840/ff8961db-d1ad-4851-8bda-bdf6b030fe97

-Note that the new standard deviation is $\sqrt{m_\sigma^2 + m_\tau^2}$ rather than $m_\sigma + m_\tau$ because of how standard deviation aggregates across multiple variables, as described in section 2B
+This standard deviation is larger because it incorporates week-to-week variation.
+Note that it is $\sqrt{m_\sigma^2 + m_\tau^2}$ rather than $m_\sigma + m_\tau$ because of how standard deviation aggregates across multiple variables, as described in section 2B

 ## 4. Reformulating Z-scores

-All the same arguments we made before still work, except that we need to replace the standard deviation values.
-This changes standard Z-scores to
+It stands to reason that the logic from section 2 can be improved by replacing $m_\sigma$ with $\sqrt{m_\sigma^2 + m_\tau^2}$.
+For standard categories, this yields scores of

 $$
 \frac{m_p – m_\mu}{\sqrt{m_\sigma^2 + m_\tau^2}}
 $$

-And, for the percentage statistics,
+And analagously for the percentage statistics,

 $$
 \frac{\frac{a_p}{a_\mu} \left( r_p – r_\mu \right) }{\sqrt{r_\sigma^2 + r_\tau^2}}
 $$

 I call these G-scores, and it turns out that these are quite different from Z-scores.
-For example, steals have a very high week-to-week variance, and carry less weight in G-scores than Z-scores as a result.
+For example, steals have a very high week-to-week standard deviation, and carry less weight in G-scores than Z-scores as a result.

 This matches with the way many fantasy players think about volatile categories like steals; they know that a technical advantage in them based on Z-scores is flimsy so they prioritize them less.
 The G-score idea just converts that intuition into a mathematical rigor